Speech Recognition App for the Voice Impaired

 SRAVI was developed as a communications aid for the voice impaired.
 It provides simple, instant communication to those who cannot speak, due to having a tracheostomy, stroke, trauma or other conditions.
 All the person needs is a smartphone.
 By lipreading, SRAVI tells their doctor, nurse or loved one what they are trying to say.
 Find out more at SRAVI’s dedicated website.

-SRAVI is currently being trialled with NHS hospital patients, including ICU patients at Lancashire Teaching Hospitals NHS Trust.
+SRAVI is currently being trialled with NHS hospital patients, including ICU patients at Lancashire Teaching Hospitals NHS Trust, Altnagelvin Hospital in Derry~Londonderry, and hospitals within the Belfast Trust.

 Requires only a smartphone